A NSW Government website

 New project applications

-If you wish to continue with an approved project after the project approval period expires, you must submit for a scheduled ACEC meeting prior to the Animal Research Authority expiry date:
+If you wish to continue with an approved project after the project approval period expires, you must submit for AEC review at a scheduled ACEC meeting prior to the Animal Research Authority expiry date:

 Project completion

-After you finish your project, you must submit to the ACEC:
+After you finish your project, you must submit to the ACEC for review:

 An annual fee of $100 applies to each project.
-This payment is made when applying for a new project and when submitting an annual report for each project.
+This payment was made when applying for a new project or renewal of an existing project at the end of the project approval period and when submitting an annual report for each project.

 Fees for Authorities and Accreditations to allow research to be undertaken on animals under the Animal Research Act 1985 have been approved as exempt from GST.
 Division 81